uperl/App-pwhich/README.md

 This module is fully supported back to Perl 5.8.1.
 It may work on 5.8.0.

+If you want these executables installed without the `p` prefix (useful on platforms like windows that do not have their own native which or where), set `PERL_APP_PWHICH_NO_PREFIX` to `no-prefix` during install of this module.

 # AUTHOR

 Original author: Per Einar Ellefsen <pereinar@cpan.org>